WojciechMatuszewski/programming-notes/aws-stuff.md

 - based on **public/private key** cryptography

 * when **migrating AMIs** you **do not have to import any kind of key**.
 You can **still use your downloaded `key-pair`** since it's the private part of the key.

+- if you want to **completely wipe the key from the instance** you should just **terminate that instance**.
+There is a CLI command to delete the key, but **the CLI command does not delete the key from the instance itself**.

 #### Auto recovery